Skip to main content

 The themes in this issue of Supervisory Highlights boil down to a central lesson: consumer protection is non-negotiable.
 Whether it’s ensuring accurate reporting, transparent lending, or seamless technology implementation, community banks must prioritize their customers’ experience.

-By addressing these areas, you’re not just avoiding penalties—you’re fortifying your role as a trusted partner in your community.
+By addressing these areas, you’re not just avoiding penalties — you’re fortifying your role as a trusted partner in your community.
 For tailored guidance, connect with Young & Associates, your partner in navigating the ever-changing regulatory landscape.
 Contact us for tailored solutions to support your institution’s goals.

 The FDIC’s analysis of U.S. industrial transitions between 1970 and 2019 reveals the profound effects of economic shifts on metro areas and the community banks serving them.
 These transitions, driven by the decline of manufacturing and the rise of service-based economies, created challenges and opportunities for local economies and financial institutions.
 Below, we explore the key findings from this study and their implications for community banks.

 Over five decades, the national economy moved away from manufacturing, with industries like steel, textiles, and machinery experiencing steep employment declines.
 Metro areas heavily reliant on these sectors, particularly in the Northeast and Midwest, faced significant economic stagnation.
-For example, cities like Youngstown, OH, and Flint, MI, struggled to replace lost industries, leading to slower population growth, aging demographics, and economic contraction.
+For example, cities like Youngstown, Ohio, and Flint, Mich., struggled to replace lost industries, leading to slower population growth, aging demographics, and economic contraction.
 Meanwhile, metro areas in the South and West benefited from population inflows and economic diversification, fostering stronger economic growth.

 Community banks in metros with high levels of industrial transition faced significant challenges.
 These banks experienced weaker deposit and branch growth compared to their counterparts in other regions.
 Their loan portfolios were heavily concentrated in single-family residential loans, with less exposure to business-related lending, which limited their growth potential.
 Despite these challenges, community banks in high-transition metros showed resilience during periods of economic stress, such as the Savings and Loan Crisis and the Great Financial Crisis, with lower failure rates than banks in other regions.